 - Trial: Here, the consumer utilizes the product on a short scale.

 - Adoption: Here, the consumer ultimately decides to choose this product.

-”Product Adoption” is a journey that companies need to take their customer into.
-The kind of service a company gives them and the company’s participation in their success all add up in building a long-term relationship with them.
-It would be best to leverage the customer success philosophy to make them realize that the company cares for their goals.
+”Product Adoption” is a journey that companies need to take their customer.
+The kind of service a company gives them and the company’s participation in their success all add up to building a long-term relationship with them.
+It would be best to leverage the customer success philosophy to make them realize that the company cares for its goals.
 The faith company has in its product reflects in its interactions with customers.
 When a company feels from within that the most suitable solution for customers’ problems can only be given by their product, it will make their job easier.
 Product Adoption plays an essential role in the growth of any company.